fnalabs/hive-io/packages/hive-js/README.md

 The example is also paired with the [Hive Stack](https://gist.github.com/aeilers/30aa0047187e5a5d573a478abc581903), an enterprise CQRS/ES stack implementing micro-service applications around a [Kafka](https://kafka.apache.org) streaming event store with [Redis](https://redis.io/)/[Redlock](https://redis.io/topics/distlock) as a cache layer and [MongoDB](https://www.mongodb.com/) for projections.

 ## Future
-- adding a little more rigitity/defensive coding to the data model to enforce JSON modeling
 - feature requests via [issues](https://github.com/aeilers/js-cqrs-es/issues)